wludh/womenandtech/coding101/coding101.md

 ### Try it out

-Write a program that asks the user for their name and then greets them using their name.
+In a file called `greeting.py`, write a program that asks the user for their name and then greets them using their name.

 ## Arithmetic